SFTtech/openage/doc/ideas/gameplay.md

  - Some kind of "official" account on servers for everybody
  - Automatic skill groups to create balanced matches
+ - Scale wonder cost to max pop and number of players (make wonders great again)
  - We can show the world that competitive games can be free open source!

 ### Team interaction